Bergius process: Use

-Coal hydrogenation is not used commercially any more.
+Coal hydrogenation using the Bergius process is not really used commercially in any greater capacity anymore.
+Instead, today the alternative Fischer–Tropsch process is most often used instead industrially, even in very large scale.

 The Bergius process was extensively used by Brabag, a cartel firm of Nazi Germany.
 Plants that used the process were targeted for bombing during the Oil Campaign of World War II.
 At present there are no plants operating the Bergius Process or its derivatives commercially.
 The largest demonstration plant was the 200 ton per day plant at Bottrop, Germany, operated by Ruhrkohle, which ceased operation in 1993.
 There are reports of a Chinese company constructing a plant with a capacity of 4 000 ton per day.
 It was expected to become operational in 2007, but there has been no confirmation that this was achieved.

 Towards the end of World War II the United States began heavily financing research into converting coal to gasoline, including money to build a series of pilot plants.
 The project was enormously helped by captured German technology.
 One plant using the Bergius process was built in Louisiana, Missouri and began operation about 1946.
 Located along the Mississippi river, this plant was producing gasoline in commercial quantities by 1948.
 The Louisiana process method produced automobile gasoline at a price slightly higher than, but comparable to, petroleum-based gasoline but of a higher quality.
 The facility was shut down in 1953 by the Eisenhower administration, allegedly after intense lobbying by the oil industry.